 Taxi Kitchen and Time Out, both on Federation Square

 5. Melbourne makes for a great base for day trips like the Great Ocean Road.
-The Great Ocean Road, or GOR, is a 151 mile (243 kilometer) stretch of ocean-front highway running from Torquay with its wind-swept trees to Allansford.
+The Great Ocean Road, or GOR, is a 151 mile (243 kilometers) stretch of ocean-front highway running from Torquay with its wind-swept trees to Allansford.
 It is widely considered one of the world’s most scenic coastal drives- and for good reason.
-Along the way there are several colorful beach towns and nature sights to visit.
-The best know is The Twelve Apostles, the name given to several impressive limestone rock formations protruding from the ocean.
+Along the way, there are several colorful beach towns and nature sights to visit.
+The best known is The Twelve Apostles, the name given to several impressive limestone rock formations protruding from the ocean.
 Actually, several of these formations have crumbled into the sea over time but the name “Twelve” stuck.
-Who ever heard of The Eight Apostles.
+Who has ever heard of The Eight Apostles?

-What are some of the Melbourne sights and activities that appeal to you?
+What are some of the reasons to visit Melbourne that appeal to you?

 Some of the links on this page are affiliate marketing links.
 If you purchase products through these links I make a small commission at no cost to you.

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip:

 - Research and book your flight with Skyscanner.
 I have found them to be the best because they list all airlines including the budget ones.
 You are always sure of having researched all options.
 You can also book your car rental through Skycanner.